aarontran/g309.2-0.6/xmm/README.md

     source sasinit ${obsid}

-which sets the environment variable ${XMM_PATH} to provide access to scripts from deep within data directories.
+of note, this sets the environment variable ${XMM_PATH} to help resolve links in scripts etc.
 Running `source sasinit` alone also sets up the XMM SAS and HEASOFT environment, but does not set obsid-specific parameters for SAS analysis (so evselect works, odfingest may not).

 To pass data through the processing pipeline, run:

     source sasinit ${obsid}

     cd ${obsid}/odf/repro
-    chainfilter_${obsid}
-    specbackgrp_${obsid}

-This will output a slew of spectra and files, which can be prepared for fitting with the following XSPEC command chains (warning: as of 2016 Jan 13, many parameters and commands must be hand-edited.  e.g. perform one fit, then copy relevant parameters over to another fitting script)

-Main fitting (model both source and background regions, separately):

-    ff_pn.xcm
-    ff_mos.xcm
-    back_0087940201.xcm
-    back_0551000201.xcm
-    snr.xcm
+    chainfilter_0551000201
+    chainfilter_0087940201

+Inspect data, create regions in DS9, and create corresponding XMM detector regions with:

+    make_xmmregions (calls reg2xmmdets.pl)
+    check_xmmregions

+Extract observation and FWC spectra with

+    specextract.tcsh, which is a wrapper script for: make_xmmregions
+        specbackgrp $obsid $region
+        ff_fit.py

+Spectrum fits: you'll have to configure a lot of stuff by hand unfortunately.
+Still working on it.

+    fitter_port.py (replaces fitter.tcsh, but still in works), wrapper for xspec_fit_g309.py

+Note strong dependencies on:

+    ExtractedSpectrum.py
+    xspec_utils.py

+ExtractedSpectrum specifies the interface for addressing spectrum files, getting BACKSCAL values, etc.  So, again, it may need tweaking...

-Alternative, background subtraction and fit:
+Alternative, background subtraction and fit (not well-tested):

-    specmeth
-    snr_sqpb.xcm
+    spec_subtract
+    snr_sbkg.xcm

+Image creation (not too tidy yet):

+    load_g309.sh
+    quick_image.sh
+    quick_image_merge.sh
+    make_ms_image.py

+I have been dumping results to:

+    results_img
+    results_spec

+rather haphazardly.

 Tools and scripts
 -----------------